PatriciaCorreiaSI/PatriciaCorreiaSI/README.md

 ### 👩‍💻 About me

-I'm a **Financial Analyst** and **Information Systems student**.
+I'm a **Financial Analyst** and **Information Systems Undergrad**.
 I use technology and data intelligence to optimize processes, automate workflows, and support strategic decisions.
 I currently combine my analytical background with modern web development and QA testing.

 - 📊 Data intelligence applied to financial processes
 - 🤖 Workflow automation and AI integrations